- Course Number:

 - Special Fee:

-Course DescriptionStudents are assigned to various clinical laboratories to become familiar with their organization and operation.
-Students also gain insight into how the clinical laboratory practitioner relates to the entire medical team and to the community.
-Students gain experience in dealing with patients and in performing procedures required of a laboratory technician.
-Prerequisites: Acceptance into the second year of the MLT Program.
+Course DescriptionProvides practicum experience in various clinical sites to become familiar with the organization and operation of the clinical laboratory setting.
+Provides an opportunity to gain insight into how the clinical laboratory practitioner relates to the entire medical team and to the community, and provides opportunity to gain experience in dealing with patients and in performing procedures required of a laboratory technician.
+The clinical experience will be done under the direct supervision of assigned trainer(s) at the clinical site.
+Prerequisites: Acceptance into the second year of the MLT Program and MLT 272.
 Audit available.

 Addendum to Course Description

 Course is designed to allow students to develop the skills, knowledge, and attitude required to function in a professional manner in the clinical laboratory setting.
+Includes approximately 320h of clinical practice under a qualified clinical site trainer during 10 consecutive weeks (4 days a week).
 Includes basic procedures for safety, specimen processing, laboratory information systems and record keeping, use and maintenance of instruments/equipment, and quality assurance within each subject area of blood bank, chemistry, coagulation, hematology, microbiology, urinalysis, and phlebotomy.
-Campus Laboratory and Student Laboratory exercises are also included in this course.

 Intended Outcomes for the course

-- Performs routine clinical laboratory tasks in an accurate, timely and professional manner.
+- Perform routine laboratory tasks in an accurate, timely and professional manner

-- Demonstrates communication skills necessary for working in the health care setting.
+- Utilize communication skills necessary for working in the health care setting

-- Emphasizes professionalism, including initiative, positive interpersonal skills, teamwork, respect and caring.
+- Exhibit professionalism, initiative, positive interpersonal skills, teamwork, respect and integrity.

 Course Activities and Design